 For the last 15 years of my time on Wall Street, I ran what many banks call either the Financial Strategies Group or the Strategic Finance Group at three bulge bracket banks.
 Part of this involved providing quantitative corporate finance advisory services to clients.
 Frequently we worked with coverage bankers to help with specific projects, say for instance an optimal capital structure review.
 All my team would need from the coverage banker was a list of comparable comps, and from that, we could pull together an analysis.
-For our part—the development of analysis—we could produce a 50-page pitchbook relatively fast (this was the early days of Pellucid-like productivity, so hours not minutes).
+For our part—the development of analysis—we could produce a 50-page pitchbook relatively fast.
 But due to the siloed nature of the investment banking industry, it would take much longer to pull together the comps list; sometimes this would process would stretch for days.

 That seems weird.

 If you’ve never had to pull together a comps list, you may think it’s an easy thing to do.
 But it’s surprisingly difficult, and often requires beginning at square one for each analysis.

 When creating a list, as a starting point it makes sense to look at the comps provided by market data vendors.
 But, and quite rightly, these are often skeptically viewed.
 Sometimes the client will have its own list, but often this will need some tweaking.
 Coming up with a comps list is much more challenging than industry outsiders would imagine and largely because each time a comps list is created, you’re recreating the wheel and not tapping into the knowledge of your colleagues.

 Unless you’ve been living under a rock, you’ll be familiar with the concept of crowdsourcing.
 Jeff Howe introduced the portmanteau in a 2006 Wired article, but the concept has been around for thousands of years.
 In a companion blog, Howe described crowdsourcing as: